War: Rationalist

 "Issue indivisibility" occurs when the two parties cannot avoid war by bargaining, because the thing over which they are fighting cannot be shared between them, but only owned entirely by one side or the other.
 "Information asymmetry with incentives to misrepresent" occurs when two countries have secrets about their individual capabilities, and do not agree on either: who would win a war between them, or the magnitude of state's victory or loss.
 For instance, Geoffrey Blainey argues that war is a result of miscalculation of strength.
 He cites historical examples of war and demonstrates, "war is usually the outcome of a diplomatic crisis which cannot be solved because both sides have conflicting estimates of their bargaining power."
 Thirdly, bargaining may fail due to the states' inability to make credible commitments.

 Within the rationalist tradition, some theorists have suggested that individuals engaged in war suffer a normal level of cognitive bias, but are still "as rational as you and me".
 According to philosopher Iain King, "Most instigators of conflict overrate their chances of success, while most participants underrate their chances of injury...."
-King asserts that "Most catastrophic military decisions are rooted in GroupThink" which is faulty, but still rational.

-The rationalist theory focused around bargaining is currently under debate.
+King asserts that "Most catastrophic military decisions are rooted in groupthink" which is faulty, but still rational.
+The rationalist theory focused around bargaining, which is currently under debate.
 The Iraq War proved to be an anomaly that undercuts the validity of applying rationalist theory to some wars.

 Political science

 The statistical analysis of war was pioneered by Lewis Fry Richardson following World War I. More recent databases of wars and armed conflict have been assembled by the Correlates of War Project, Peter Brecke and the Uppsala Conflict Data Program.
 The following subsections consider causes of war from system, societal, and individual levels of analysis.
 This kind of division was first proposed by Kenneth Waltz in Man, the State, and War and has been often used by political scientists since then.